BCI Innovation Award

 The BCI Innovation Award in honor of Sally Breidegam Miksiewicz recognizes innovations within the battery industry that align with the guidelines of sustainability, safety, cost, performance, uniqueness and value.

 Every year, hundreds of innovations occur within the battery industry – from packaging and technology to equipment, chemistry and beyond.
 The goal of the BCI Innovation Award is to collect all of these innovations and showcase them to both the industry and the public.
+The award was established to honor industry thought leader, Sally Breidegam Miksiewicz, former CEO of East Penn Manufacturing Co.

 Submission Guidelines